 WordPress is the most popular content management system (CMS) out there.
 The BuiltWith 2022 research found that WordPress is used to create 36.27 percent of all websites in use.
 WordPress is loaded with useful features that make website development a breeze.
 It has a dedicated group of developers behind it that work around the clock to streamline the development process for everyone.
 It’s got a fantastic collection of plugins and themes to choose from.
 It’s also open source, so anyone can help to improve it.

 Even a non-techie can build a WordPress website.
 But it has some limitations too.
 You cannot ignore some vital aspects of the website, some signs indicating that now you cannot maintain the site by yourself.
-Now you need a developer for your WordPress website.
+Now you need to hire a WordPress developer for your WordPress website.
 WordPress is something easy to build but hard to maintain.

 8 Common WordPress Website Development Issues (Tell Tale Signs that you need a developer for your WordPress Website)